farshaddavoudi/ExcelWizard/README.md

         // Below will create Excel file as byte[] data
         // Just passing your data to method argument and let the rest to the package! hoorya!
-        // This method has an optional parameter `generatedFileName` which is obvious by the name GeneratedExcelFile generatedExcelFile = _excelWizardService.GenerateGridLayoutExcel(myUsers);
+        // This method has a `IExcelBuilder` argument.
+We just need to provide the argument by using ExcelBuilder
+        // The chained methods of ExcelBuilder which are in order and have proper comments will guide us through the process of creating the model

+        var excelBuilder = ExcelBuilder
+            .SetGeneratedFileName("Users")
+            .CreateGridLayoutExcel()
+            .WithOneSheetUsingAModelToBind(myUsers)
+            .Build();

+        GeneratedExcelFile generatedExcelFile = _excelWizardService.GenerateExcel(excelBuilder);

         // Below will create Excel file in specified path and return the full path as string
-        // The last param is generated file name string fullPathAsString = _excelWizardService.GenerateGridLayoutExcel(myUsers, @"C:\GeneratedExcelSamples", "Users-Excel");
+        string fullPathAsString = _excelWizardService.GenerateExcel(excelBuilder, @"C:\GeneratedExcelSamples");

         return Ok(generatedExcelFile);
     }